lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 ### Price estimations
 Prices are defined and calculated according to our `pricing_config.yaml` file.
 You can find the [most up to date version of this file](https://github.com/lavague-ai/LaVague/blob/main/lavague-core/lavague/core/utilities/pricing_config.yml) in our repository.

-Currently we support price estimations for the following models:
+Currently, we support price estimations for the following models:

 - llms:
     - `gpt-4o`